- 10 green onions, chopped

 - 1 tablespoon ground allspice

 - 5 pounds bone-in chicken thighs and drumsticks

 - Blend green onions, garlic, habanero chiles, lime juice, olive oil, soy sauce, thyme, brown sugar, salt, allspice, black pepper, nutmeg, and cinnamon in a food processor until marinade is smooth; pour into a large, resealable plastic bag.

 - Add chicken pieces to the marinade in the bag.
 Remove as much air from the bag as possible and seal.
 Massage bag to assure chicken is entirely covered in marinade.
 Refrigerate for at least 2 hours.

 - Preheat oven to 350°F (175°F).
 Line a baking sheet with parchment paper.

-- Remove chicken from marinade and shake to remove excess liquid; arrange onto lined baking sheet.
+- Remove chicken from marinade and shake to remove excess liquid; arrange on lined baking sheet.
+Discard marinade.